 Here are the steps:

 Check the soil condition.
-If the ground is still very soaked, wait for it to become dry or get damp at least to avoid more challenges.
+If the ground is still soaked, wait for it to dry or get damp to avoid more challenges.

 Spike your lawn to 10 cm or more using a garden fork.
-If you use a professional aerator, spikes can go as far as 15cm.
-Then add compost or other organic material of your choice.
+Spike spikes can go as far as 15cm if you use a professional aerator.
+Then, add compost or other organic material of your choice.
 It will help to improve soil overall drainage and prevent root rot.

 2. Topdressing

 Topdressing is another way to improve your clay soil.
-It is usually carried out in the lawn and raised garden beds.
+It is usually carried out on the lawn and raised garden beds.
 Just spread a thin layer of soil mixture on the current soil.

 When applied on the lawn, the new topsoil should be spread so thin that part of the grass blades is visible above it.
-It can be applied after an aeration procedure, which will allow the new soil to penetrate and mix with the clay soil.
+It can be applied after an aeration procedure, allowing the new soil to penetrate and mix with the clay soil.

 Wrap Up!

-Despite the disadvantage like compaction, poor drainage, cracking, and subsequent high water retention, clay soil is also rich in minerals.introducing organic materials or spiking with tools are a great way to break clay soil fast.
+Despite the disadvantages like compaction, poor drainage, cracking, and subsequent high water retention, clay soil is also rich in minerals.
+Introducing organic materials or spiking with tools is a great way to break clay soil fast.

-you can also introduce your own fresh and more workable soil through topdressing or building a raised garden bed that will help your plants thrive without having to worry about the clay’s disadvantages.
+You can also introduce fresh and more workable soil through topdressing or building a raised garden bed to help your plants thrive without worrying about the clay’s disadvantages.